 It is important to have detailed discussions and have an extensive planning exercise while making these decisions, because hopefully this is a solution you will be pleased with for the next 30 years.

-Roofs can dynamically fail from both manmade and natural occurrences, such as equipment drops, hail impact, and extreme roof top traffic.
+Roofs can dynamically fail from both manmade and natural occurrences, such as equipment drops, hail impact and extreme rooftop traffic.
 These impacts cannot be underestimated.
-While masses, angle and speed of impact can vary greatly it is certain that hail (and other types of projectile) damage can work to create tears and rips in roof top reinforcement.
+While masses, angle and speed of impact can vary greatly it is certain that hail (and other types of projectile) damage can work to create tears and rips in rooftop reinforcement.
 Once tears begin, they have a natural tendency to propagate.
-Tear propagation is a well understand physical property, this can be evident in simply trying to rip a piece of paper with and without a tear.
+Tear propagation is a well understood physical property, this can be evident in simply trying to rip a piece of paper with and without a tear.
 Once torn – reinforcements can be torn more easily.
 The use of highly reinforced membrane is a technical fail safe against tear initiation and propagation.
 By using reinforcing fibers in a matrix configuration, highly reinforced membranes exhibit greater resistance to tear initiation.
-The cooperative reinforcement of the glass scrim works to eliminate tear propagation by acting as independent and composite reinforcement of the product.
+The cooperative reinforcement of the glass scrim works to eliminate tear propagation by acting as an independent and composite reinforcement of the product.
 The higher the tensile strength of the reinforcement, the more resistant to impact tear a roof is.
-Tensile and tear strength properties are critical in all types of roofing systems including modified bitumen products, built up roofing, and single plies.
+Tensile and tear strength properties are critical in all types of roofing systems including modified bitumen products, built-up roofing and single plies.

 Think of your roof as a continuous composite.
 The high tensile reinforcement resists impact and tear, the modified polymeric compound accommodates static movement and creates moderate flexibility.
-One Size does not fit all, selecting the proper roof, working with qualified specify professionals, and guaranteeing proper details and installation are critical to success.
+One size does not fit all, selecting the proper roof, working with qualified specify professionals and guaranteeing proper details and installation are critical to success.
 Make a wise choice, not a short term choice.
-“Nothing comes for Nothing.”
+“Nothing comes from Nothing.”